 Other structures of the skin anatomy

-In addition to having the various layers and functions we’ve already talked about, no basic discussion of the skin is complete without talking about these other, important structures:
+In addition to having the various layers and functions we’ve already talked about, no basic discussion of the skin is complete without talking about these other important structures:

 Hair follicles reside in the dermal layer of the skin.
 However, while that is where they begin, the hair they produce also comes through the epidermis.
 Hair production is an extremely complex process.
-A combination of hormones and other chemicals help to produce many types of hair that can be found on different parts of the body during different phases of life.
+A combination of hormones and other chemicals helps produce many types of hair that can be found on different parts of the body during different phases of life.

 While there are many disorders that can be associated with hair growth, the most common is hair loss.